 Orangery Narcissus Bulb

 A favorite in our trials.
 Brilliant tangerine ruffles and ivory petals.
-The ruffled corona, or cup, is split, giving a layered and up-facing appearance.
+The ruffled corona, or cup, is split, giving a layered and upward-facing appearance.
 Sturdy stems support fragrant, 3–4" blooms.

 • Grows best in Zones 4–8